-- Do not bring into contact with materials having an electrochemical voltage potential of > 50 mV
+- do not bring into contact with materials having an electrochemical voltage potential of > 50 mV

-- Avoid contact with media outside the pH range of 4.5 to 8.5
+- avoid contact with media outside the pH range of 4.5 to 8.5

-- Seal crevices ≤0.
+- seal crevices ≤0.
 5 mm (connected to component)

-- Do not allow moist parts to come into contact with steel, copper, brass or bronze
+- do not allow moist parts to come into contact with steel, copper, brass or bronze

-- Do not store parts directly on wet or contaminated wood (e.g. pallets)
+- do not store parts directly on wet or contaminated wood (e.g. pallets)

-- Never use rags that have been previously used to clean/dry steel, brass, copper, etc. or that are dirty
+- never use rags that have been previously used to clean/dry steel, brass, copper, etc. or that are dirty

-- Never use abrasives (pads paper, etc.) with which other metals have been previously processed
+- never use abrasives (pads paper, etc.) with which other metals have been previously processed

-- Process only a single material on the machine.
+- process only a single material on the machine.
 If you do change, however, then change the emulsion beforehand.

-- Immediately remove machined components and clean and dry them thoroughly
+- immediately remove machined components and clean and dry them thoroughly

-- Use only cooling emulsions with a pH range between 4.5 to 8.5
+- use only cooling emulsions with a pH range between 4.5 to 8.5

-- Perform weekly check of pH value of the emulsion
+- perform weekly check of pH value of the emulsion

-- Do not use cleaners with a pH value >8.5
+- do not use cleaners with a pH value >8.5

-- Do not store aluminium in areas with changing climatic conditions
+- do not store aluminium in areas with changing climatic conditions